128technology/docs/docs/concepts_metadata.md

 - The configuration of the fabric.
 This is where administrators define their preferences and requirements for session traffic.
 This includes application-based thresholds for the minimum viable link quality requirements (packet loss, jitter, latency), as well as the administrative preference for which path to use.
 - Path (or link) data, as learned through BFD.
 This includes real-time path measurement for latency and jitter, as well as real-time reporting of observed packet loss.
-- Router and service utilization data, as learned via metadata exchanges.
-As defined in this document, Routers exchange metadata with each other in order to (among other things) report on the active load for a given service, as well as their own load.
-This “service feedback” information is sent from the egress router to the ingress router, and affords the ability for the ingress router to make well-informed decisions for future sessions.

 ### Service Feedback